 . . . v9.10.0 v9.10.1 v9.11.0 v9.11.1 v10.0.0 v10.1.0 . . .

-To install a specific version from that list, you can use a command similar to this (replace the version in the command with what you want to install):
+To install a specific version from that list, you can use a command similar to this (update the command to install the version you want):

 And you can also use whatever Node.js version you want with this command:

 nvm use 14.17.6

 Now that version will be used whenever you use Node.js on your machine.